PASTAplus/PEP/peps/pep-9.md

 2. The *authorization service* verifies that the requesting principal is authorized to execute the method.
 3. The *authorization service* verifies that the requesting principal is authorized to access the resource.
 4. The *authorization service* deletes the resource.
-5. The *authorization service* returns a success message and the resource identifier to the client.
+5. The *authorization service* returns a 200 OK to the client.

 ```
-DELETE: /auth/v1/resource/<id>
+DELETE: /auth/v1/resource/<key>

-deleteResource(resource_id)
+deleteResource(resource_key)
-    resource_id: the unique resource identifier
+    resource_key: the unique resource key of the resource
     return:
         200 OK if successful
         400 Bad Request if resource is invalid